 1. Visit the spectacular Lincoln Cathedral

-I usually hesitate before throwing around words like ‘spectacular’ to describe something, but in the case of Lincoln Cathedral it is not misused at all.
-Few buildings characterise a city the way that our cathedral does.
+Words like ‘spectacular’ are often thrown about too easily, but in the case of Lincoln Cathedral it is not misused at all.
+Few buildings characterise a city in the way that our cathedral does.

 Lincoln Cathedral has stood on the city’s hilltop for nearly a thousand years, and was the tallest building in the world for over two centuries.
 You can see it from miles away in any direction or from pretty much anywhere you happen to be standing in the city.
 In daylight it towers above everything around it, and at night it lights up majestically.
 It’s our city’s pride and joy.

 Inside the cathedral you will find spellbinding architecture and an array of mementos from the events that have shaped Lincoln’s past.
-Our complete visitors’ guide to Lincoln Cathedral explains its turbulent back-story, the hidden quirks to look out for, and what to expect when you arrive.
+Our complete visitors’ guide to Lincoln Cathedral explains its turbulent back-story, the hidden quirks to look out for, special tours you can take, and what to expect when you arrive.
 We recommend allowing at least a couple of hours to explore the cathedral in depth, but if you’re short of time then you can surf the highlights in half an hour or so.

 2. See an original copy of Magna Carta

-Has a single sheet of paper ever had such a profound effect around the world as Magna Carta?
-Probably not.
-This simple document, signed and sealed more than 800 years ago, laid the foundations for the rule of law and individual rights in Britain, and its influence has reverberated around the world.
+Has a single document ever had such a profound effect around the world as Magna Carta?
+This parchment, signed and sealed more than 800 years ago, laid the foundations for the rule of law and individual rights in Britain, and its influence has reverberated across the globe.

 Only four original copies of Magna Carta survive today, and one of them is here in Lincoln.
 In fact, the copy has never left the city since the Bishop of Lincoln brought it back to the cathedral in 1215.

 You can see this original copy of Magna Carta in the grounds of Lincoln Castle, where it is kept on permanent loan from the cathedral.
-In the vault where it is displayed in a glass case you can also sometimes see Lincoln’s copy of the 1217 Charter of the Forest.
+In the vault where it is displayed in a glass case you can also sometimes see Lincoln’s copy of the Charter of the Forest (which is a 1225 re-issue of the original document from 1217).
 Entry is included in day tickets to the castle, which brings us neatly onto…

 3. Discover Lincoln Castle and its fascinating story